 Teacher Scheduled Professional Learning Days (3 days or 18 hours)

 A teacher is responsible for a minimum of 18 hours of professional learning.
 Additional hours beyond the required may be applied to license renewal and as additional hours on the Professionalism Rubric.

-- Menu professional learning hours provide time for teachers to engage in identified topics, which support district and school goals.
-FSSD professional learning offerings are posted in My Learning Plan and offered throughout the year, including after school, weekends, and during the summer.
-Professional Learning credit is approved through the district.
+- Professional learning hours provide time for teachers to engage in identified topics which support district and school goals.
+FSSD professional learning offerings are posted in Frontline Professional Growth and offered throughout the year, including after school, on weekends, and during the summer.
+Professional learning credit is approved through the district.
+Please submit a certificate of completion (via email or interoffice mail) to Professional Learning Supervisor Summer Carlton for professional learning completed outside FSSD (conferences, workshops, webinars, state trainings, etc.).
+Mrs. Carlton will determine approval and enter the professional learning credit in Frontline Professional Growth.

 Administrative Days (4 days)